bigfatmeagaooff/Revline/docs/privacy-policy.md

   - **Does NOT** delete local drive history on your device (local-first design; it stays for your own records).

 ### Manual Deletion Requests
-- To request deletion of your data or obtain a copy of your personal information, email [CONTACT EMAIL] with:
+- To request deletion of your data or obtain a copy of your personal information, email revline.au@gmail.com with:
   - Your username or email
   - A description of your request (e.g. "delete my account and all associated data")
 - We will respond within 30 days.